-"Act for Partial Reform of the Income Tax Act, etc." (Law No. 10 for 2014) was promulgated in March 31, 2014 and the special corporate tax for reconstruction will be abolished from the fiscal year beginning on or after April 1, 2014.
-In connection with this change, the effective statutory tax rate for calculating deferred tax assets and deferred tax liabilities will be changed from the existing 38.01% to 35.64% for temporary differences and tax loss carryforwards that are expected to be realized in the fiscal year beginning on April 1, 2014.
-With these tax rate changes, the deferred tax assets have decreased by \mathbf{\fomath}1,096 million, the unrealized gain (loss) on available-for-sale securities have increased by \mathbf{\fomath}3 million and the income taxes (benefit) -deferred have increased by \mathbf{\fomath}1,099 million.
+"Act for Partial Reform of the Income Tax Act, etc." (Law No. 9 for 2015) and "Act for Partial Reform of the Local Tax Act, etc." (Law No. 2 for 2015) were promulgated in March 31, 2015 and the tax rates for corporate income taxes will be reduced from the fiscal year beginning on or after April 1, 2015.
+In connection with this change, the effective statutory tax rate for calculating deferred tax assets and deferred tax liabilities will be changed from the existing 35.64% to 33.06% for temporary differences and tax loss carryforwards that are expected to be realized in the fiscal year beginning on April 1, 2015, and to 32.30% for temporary differences and tax loss carryforwards that are expected to be realized in the fiscal year beginning on April 1, 2016.
+With these tax rate changes, the deferred tax assets (after deduction of the deferred tax liabilities) have decreased by ¥944 million, the unrealized gain (loss) on available-for-sale securities has increased by ¥147 million, the deferred gain (loss) on derivatives under hedge accounting has increased by ¥166 million and the income taxes (benefit) - deferred have increased by ¥1,258 million.